- All things equal, more qualified traffic equals more leads, customers, and revenue.

-Obviously, you want more website visitors.
+Obviously, you want to increase website traffic.
 All things equal, more qualified traffic equals more leads, customers, and revenue.
-But, how do you drive more traffic to your website?
+But, how do you get more traffic to your website?

-And more importantly, how do you increase qualified traffic?
+And more importantly, how do you increase qualified website traffic?

-I’ll also explain how to drive website traffic through offline tactics such as guerrilla marketing and strategic partnerships.
+I’ll also explain how to increase website traffic through offline tactics such as guerrilla marketing and strategic partnerships.

 Let’s get started!

 1. Audience insights